Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Hierarchical analysis and Results

 \subsection{Simulation Study}

 To determine whether the features in the mass spectrum of GWTC-3 BBHs are the result of Poisson noise of a finite number of observations drawn from a featureless power law, we compare \PS{} fits using the GWTC-3 catalog and \result{300} mock catalogs generated from a ``featureless'' power law.
 The mock catalogs considered in this section are all generated from the same underlying distribution: a truncated power law in primary mass, mass ratio, and redshift, with a smoothing at low component masses to ensure the peak of the mass distribution is not in the same location as the minimum mass.
 The explicit form of the mock catalogs' population model, including values of all of its hyperparameters, can be found in Appendix~\ref{appendix:MDC}.
-Despite knowing the parameters of the underlying population for the mock catalogs, we allow all hyperparameters to vary when fitting \PS{} to the mock catalogs.